prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 By default, the nhttc_pose_init script is used for initializing the poses of the cars.
 It places the cars in a particular pattern (right now, the cars sit on the circumference of an ellipse).
 If there are 2 cars, they will be kept 180 degrees apart as in the default case.
 If there are 3 cars, they will be kept 120 degrees apart.
 This script is only used to make adding agents as simple as copy pasting some lines in the launch files.

 If you want to set the initial pose to be something else, all you have to do is publish to the initial pose to the topic:`/car_name/initial_pose` of type: [geometry_msgs/PoseWithCovarianceStamped](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) where `car_name` corresponds to the name of the car.
+Note that this is the "2D pose estimate" in rviz and can also be set through rviz through the conventional approach.

 Furthermore, the route_publisher.py file used for the demo only publishes paths for two cars (`car1` and `car2`).
 This script is hardcoded to publish paths only for two agents.
 If you wish to add another car, you will have to create your own route-publisher to publish a route for the third car.
-You can use the route_publisher.py file as a reference.
+You can use the route_publisher.py file as a reference or edit it to your liking.

 ## Tuning the parameters